☆ Leigh Bowery ☆

 From then on, Bowery truly worked his agenda in a whirlwind of TV/club PAs and photo/video shoots.
 He notably joined Michael Clark’s troupe at Sadler’s Wells, also performed as Raw Sewage, later on as Minty, and modelled for Lucian Freud.

 Leigh and I met at Cha Cha, the intimate dive located at the back of Heaven, where he showed his face for the first time.
 I genuinely grew quite fond of him as he could be totally charming when he chose to be.
 Out of drag, he bore an uncanny resemblance to Benny Hill, even down to the naughty glint in his eyes, which made me laugh.
 As we both lived east, I’d occasionally pop over to his Stepney tower block.
 I interviewed and shot him there for Metropolitan Magazine, DJ Magazine and even The Evening Standard.
-We flew to Paris together on a few occasions as I DJ-ed and also organized bookings for him at Le Palace, being friends with the promoters.
+We flew to Paris together on a few occasions as I DJ-ed and also organised bookings for him at Le Palace, being friends with the promoters.
 It would easily take a book to catalogue his shenanigans there.
-I would also regularly catch up with him in New York for Wigstock, an event I covered for a few years running.
+I would also regularly catch up with him in New York during Wigstock, an event I covered for a few years running.
 I must’ve taken more photos of him then than I had hot dinners.
 I used slides in those days and a lot of them got lost unfortunately, thanks to some magazine editors who wouldn’t return them and I lost some myself.
 People didn’t realise their value at the time.
 If only I’d known!

-I think I understood pretty thoroughly the character he often hid behind a façade.
+I think I understood pretty thoroughly the character Bowery often hid behind the façade.
 He had more energy than the national grid and liked calling himself twisted.
 Needless to say, there was never a dull moment in his company.